A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Deterministic Hop Set Construction

-To carry out the analysis as explained above we define a value $ r_i $ for every $ 0 \leq i \leq p-1 $ as follows:
+To carry out the analysis as explained above, we define a value $ r_i $ for every $ 0 \leq i \leq p-1 $ as follows:

 The intuition is that a node $ u $ of priority $ i $ tries to take an edge of $ F $ to shortcut the way to $ v $ by at least $ r_i $.
-If this fails it will find an edge in $ F $ going to a node $ v' $ of higher priority.
-Thus, to fulfill Condition~(3), $ v' $ has to try and shortcut even more ``aggressively''.
+If this fails, it will find an edge in $ F $ going to a node $ v' $ of higher priority.
+Thus, to fulfill Condition~(3), $ v' $ has to try to shortcut even more ``aggressively.''
 Consequently, the values of $ r_i $ grow exponentially with the priority $ i $.

-We have chosen the range of the clusters large enough such that nodes of the highest priority will always find the desired shortcut edge in $ F $.
+We have chosen the range of the clusters large enough such that nodes of the highest priority always find the desired shortcut edge in $ F $.
 We will show that the additive error incurred by this strategy is at most

 This value can in turn be bounded as follows.

 \begin{lemma} $ \beta \leq \epsilon n^{1/p} \Delta / (p+2) $. \end{lemma}